jacksonhiIIwaIker/jacksonhiIIwaIker/README.md

 ****( / [CLEFDRAKI](https://artfight.net/~clefdraki) ON ARTFIGHT ! !
 CHECK ME OUT :D )****

+(do not whisper me about helping with build limits unless i ask first :/)

 hi um call me **S**unset or **J**ack , I am 14 years old

 **IWEC** or just dont interact at all unless you're oomf because im full of hate and negativity and will lash out on you